 Here are some famous portrait photographers, past and present!

-Mihaela is becoming internationally well known for her project, “The Atlas of Beauty.”
+Mihaela is becoming an internationally famous photographer for her project, “The Atlas of Beauty.”
 Mihaela, from Bucharest, Romania, has spent the last four years traveling the world and capturing stunning images of women.
 Her goal is to create connection among normal women with extraordinary stories.

 And finally, here are some famous photojournalists!

 Chris, and American born photojournalist, is most known for his war photography.
-He was a two time finalist for the Pulitzer Prize for Breaking News Photography.
-He was made famous for his work in Iraq during 2005, when he captured images of the carnage of war.
+As a war photographer, he was a two time finalist for the Pulitzer Prize for Breaking News Photography.
+He was made famous for his photography work in Iraq during 2005, when he captured iconic images of the carnage of war.
 Chris was killed in Libya while photographing Libyan Civil War in 2011.

 During his long career, French photographer Robert Doisneau documented the surreal in the everyday life of the French people.
 As an early pioneer of photojournalism and street photography, his images have become widely acclaimed in photography history.
 As a French photographer, Doisneau described his craft as an unexpected way of capturing the marvel of daily life.

 After working for the French Vogue, Doisneau returned to shooting the streets of Paris, often photographing his subjects unaware, conserving the genuity of human behavior.
 This includes his most famous picture, The Kiss, an iconic shot of a young couple kissing passionately amongst the Parisian crowds.